Lal Bahini

 The actual date of the formation of the force is unknown.
-This wing of Bangladesh Jatiya Sramik League was never recognized by the government as an official force, but in a public speech Sheikh Mujibur Rahman called them his Red Horses.
+This wing of Bangladesh Jatiya Sramik League was never recognized by the government as an official force, but in a public speech, Sheikh Mujibur Rahman called them his Red Horses.

 Lal Bahini was dreaded for its ruthlessness in suppressing labor protests in the industrial areas of the country including Tejgaon, Tongi, Adamjee, Kalurghat etc. as well as for fueling riots in the industrial areas.
 Lal Bahini, Jatiya Rakkhi Bahini and Shecchashebak Bahini formed an unholy nexus during the Sheikh Mujib regime.
 Lal Bahini is responsible for hundreds of riots that took place in three years that claimed thousands of lives.

 Background

-Bangladesh became independent after a nine-month-long Liberation War of Bangladesh.
-After the return of Sheikh Mujibur Rahman on January 10, 1972, he directed to draft a constitution for the country which was adopted with four fundamental principles of state policy- Democracy, Socialism, Bengali Nationalism and Secularism on November 4 of the same year.
+Bangladesh became independent after a nine-month-long Independence war of Bangladesh.
+After the return of Sheikh Mujibur Rahman on January 10, 1972, he directed to draft a constitution for the country which was adopted with four fundamental principles of state policy: Democracy, Socialism, Bengali Nationalism and Secularism on November 4 of the same year.
 These four state policies are called Mujibism all together.

 The Awami League, which claimed to have been committed to establish a socialist economic structure, on March 25 nationalized all the banks, insurance, factories and mills which were previously taken over by the government after the enactment of Acting President Order 1.
 Almost 80 to 85 percent industries of the country came under the effective control of the government.

 As a result of the acquisition of the industries, along with the administrative power the government also got the responsibility of the welfare of the labors who have been working in those industries.
 This made the Awami League's labor wing to be more dominative than ever.
 Under government support Bangladesh Jatio Sramik League soon became a major force in politics and formed the voluntary force Lal Bahini that started working from 1972.